top of page

 Due Diligence

-I want to share my knowledge of how to underwrite a real estate deal—especially applying to multifamily acquisitions.
+I want to share my knowledge to underwrite a real estate deal—especially for multifamily acquisitions.

 You might have a chance to get a flyer or offering memorandum from listing agents.
 Please don't get fooled by the seller's idea before doing homework.